polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 #### Include metadata digest into signature

-Some cryptographically strong digest of metadata MUST be included into signable blob.
+Some cryptographically strong digest of metadata MAY be included into signable blob.
 There SHALL NOT be storage overhead for this blob, nor computational overhead, on the node side; thus MUST be a constant within given runtime version, deterministically defined by metadata.

- - Metadata information that could be used in signable extrinsic decoding MUST be be included in digest;
+ - Metadata information that could be used in signable extrinsic decoding MAY be be included in digest, its inclusion MUST be indicated in signed extensions;
  - Digest MUST be deterministic with respect to metadata;
  - Digest MUST be cryptographically strong against pre-image, both first and second;
  - Extra-metadata information necessary for extrinsic decoding and constant within runtime version MUST be included in digest;